oapicf/pinterest-sdk/clients/typescript/generated/docs/MediaApi.md

 const request: MediaApiMediaListRequest = {
     // Cursor used to fetch the next page of items (optional)
   bookmark: "bookmark_example",
-    // Maximum number of items to include in a single page of the response.
-See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional)
+    // Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional)
   pageSize: 25,
 };